We’ve compiled the most common fees so you know exactly what to expect when starting your Connecticut LLC.

 $55: Obtain certified copies of your Connecticut business documents by ordering through the Secretary of State.

 $120: This Connecticut LLC filing fee only applies to LLCs that are registered in another state and would like to conduct business in Connecticut.
 The cost of filing a Foreign Registration Statement is $120.

-For just $49, we can form your Connecticut LLC for you in just minutes.
-No LegalZoom promo code required: Pay just $49 plus filing fees for fast LLC formation in Connecticut.
+Starting at $0 plus state fees, we can form your Connecticut LLC for you in just minutes.
+No LegalZoom promo code required: Pay just $0 plus filing fees for fast LLC formation in Connecticut.

 Your Connecticut LLC isn’t officially formed until you pay your filing fee for your Certificate of Organization.
 Additionally, failing to submit and pay your Annual Report fees could result in penalties or even dissolution of your LLC.